sap-tutorials/sap-build-process-automation/tutorials/spa-add-list-input-in-decision/spa-add-list-input-in-decision.md

 3. Configure the output or result of the decision table.
 Under **Result Vocabulary**:

     - Select **Error Output** data type,
-    - In the Vocabulary section choose **Error Output** to add the Result Atributes.
+    - In the Vocabulary section choose **Error Output** to add the Result Attributes.
     - Choose **Next Step** button.

     <!-- border -->![decision](29.png)